March 3, 2026

 +

 AI transforms SaaS metrics through variable costs, unpredictable usage patterns, and outcome-based value delivery.
 AI companies reach $100M ARR 27% faster than traditional SaaS but face compressed gross margins (60-70% vs 80%+).
-Traditional subscription metrics don't account for AI's variable consumption patterns, requiring new measurement frameworks focused on outcome delivery and usage correlation.

 What's the difference between Net Revenue Retention and gross revenue retention?